abcdesktopio/docs/opsdocs/docs/solutions/secure-web-browser.md

   - fingerprint
 ---

-# Make your web browser secure again - How abcdesktop.io protects you from stealth fingerprints
+# How to protect your web browser from stealth fingerprinting

 ## The "silent cookie" that isn't a cookie